josev2046/Vimeo-Integrations-for-LMS-SCORM-xAPI-/README.md

 ### Setting Up Default LMS Preferences

-This section covers the initial configuration of general LMS preferences within your Vimeo account.
-It includes setting up learner management, choosing technical standards (SCORM 1.2, SCORM 2004 v3, xAPI, AICC, cmi5), selecting scoring methods (percentage watched, pass/fail), and defining completion percentage thresholds.
+The initial configuration of general LMS preferences within your Vimeo account includes setting up learner management, choosing technical standards (SCORM 1.2, SCORM 2004 v3, xAPI, AICC, cmi5), selecting scoring methods (percentage watched, pass/fail), and defining completion percentage thresholds.
 Please note that Learner IDs, sent from the LMS to Vimeo via SCORM packages, are linked to Vimeo users, especially when Single Sign-On (SSO) is in use.

 [uml]